-For more on the impact of customer retention, see our next article on lifetime value.
+For more on customer retention strategies, see our next article on lifetime value.

-If you want to have a positive experience with your customer, remember that it is extremely important to keep them happy.
+If you want to have a positive experience with your customer, remember that it’s extremely important to keep them happy.
+It’s more profitable to keep a customer than add a new customer.
 Be personal and make the customer feel like they are in good hands.
 Having a good connection with your customer will lead to positive and more rounded experience increasing the chance of another purchase.

 2).
-Take advantage of your in-house email list
+Customer retention strategies: use your in-house email list

 Take advantage of your in-house email list of customers.
 Why would you ignore any quality resources that you already have?
 In-house email lists are lists that you have added to over time as new customers have made purchases.
 It is very important to use this resource because these are people who have already liked your products/services enough to make a purchase.
 This target should be much easier to convert than new customers because they already have experience with your company.
 Emailing past customers with offers and new product announcements will greatly increase the probability of them making another purchase.
 Keep in mind that most businesses have a compiled email list of previous customers sitting under their nose.
 Put this useful data you collected into action to drive repeat purchases.